ibexa/documentation-developer/docs/multisite/languages/languages.md

 ### Access control

-You can control whether a User or User Group is able to translate content or not.
-You do this by adding a [Language Limitation](limitation_reference.md#language-limitation) to Policies that allow creating or editing content.
-This Limitation enables you to define which Role can work with which languages in the system.
+You can control whether a user or user group is able to translate content or not.
+You do this by adding a [Language limitation](limitation_reference.md#language-limitation) to policies that allow creating or editing content.
+This Limitation enables you to define which role can work with which languages in the system.
 (For more information of the permissions system, see [Permissions](permissions.md).)

-In addition, you can also control the access to the global translation list by using the Content/Translations Policy.
-This Policy allows users to add and remove languages from the global translation list.
+In addition, you can also control the access to the global translation list by using the Content/Translations policy.
+This policy allows users to add and remove languages from the global translation list.

 ## Using SiteAccesses for handling translations